MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/double-key-encryption.md

 ## Create labels using DKE

-Once you've registered your key store, set up sensitivity labels in the Microsoft 365 compliance center and apply double key encryption to those labels.

-In the sensitivity label creation UI, select **Use Double Key Encryption** and enter the endpoint URL for your key.
+Once you've registered your key store, set up sensitivity labels in the Microsoft 365 compliance center to apply encryption as you would otherwise.
+For the encryption settings that you apply now, select **Use Double Key Encryption** and enter the endpoint URL for your key.

 For example: